Michael Collins Fast Facts

 October 17, 1963 - Collins is part of the third group of men selected by NASA to be astronauts.

 July 18-21, 1966 - Part of the Gemini 10 2-man crew, with John Young.
-The mission lasts 2 days, 22 hours, 46 minutes, and 39 seconds and completes 43 orbits of Earth.
+The mission lasts almost three days and completes 43 orbits of Earth.
 Gemini 10 docks with another ship and Collins becomes the third American to walk in space.

 July 16-July 24, 1969 - Command Module Pilot of the Apollo 11 mission.
-He remains onboard the Columbia in lunar orbit while Neil Armstrong and Buzz Aldrin explore the Moon's surface on July 20.
+He remains on board the Columbia in lunar orbit while Neil Armstrong and Buzz Aldrin explore the Moon's surface on July 20.

 1969 - Receives the Presidential Medal of Freedom.